Friday, February 21, 2020

 - And most importantly, make a difference and change the world

 - Drive innovations that improve our quality of life

 - Protect Public Safety

-Engineering Olympics is a design competition, where local high school teams of five students interested in engineering or design type fields come to College of DuPage to participate in short design competitions.
+- Engineering Olympics is a design challenge, where local high school teams of five students interested in engineering or design type fields come to College of DuPage to participate in short design competitions.

 - Teach participants about the types of engineers and immerse them in hands-on design projects related to a few of the major engineering fields.

 - Encourage students to pursue engineering degrees by presenting all of the benefits of engineering and STEM design fields in general.

 - Discover how College of DuPage and the University of Illinois Pathways program is a great way to begin your education in engineering.